zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

-# REST APIs service Plain Java Enabler
+# Onboarding a REST API service with the Plain Java Enabler (PJE)

 This article is part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
 As a service developer, you can onboard a REST service with the API ML with the Zowe API Mediation Layer using our Plain Java Eabler (_PJE_).
 This enabler is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.